-Slovenia tour from Zagreb
+Slovenia tour includes:

-- pick up at your accommodation
+- Free Pick-up and drop off at your accommodation

 - Ljubljana sightseeing